One Person Dead In Taiwan From Typhoon Koinus Record Winds - UrduPoint

 Pingtung, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) Typhoon Koinu left at least one person dead on Thursday as it grazed Taiwan's southern tip, lashing the island with the strongest winds it has ever recorded and knocking out power to hundreds of thousands of homes.

-Koinu made landfall on the island's southernmost Cape Eluanbi Thursday morning and was weakening as it moved into the Taiwan Strait by 3 pm (0700 GMT), according to the Central Weather Administration.
+Koinu made landfall on the island's southernmost Cape Eluanbi Thursday morning and had weakened as it moved into the Taiwan Strait by 3:00 pm (0700 GMT), according to the Central Weather Administration.

-Authorities said an 84-year-old woman died in her home in western Taichung city after she was injured by glass shattered due to the gales.
+Authorities said an 84-year-old woman died in her home in Taichung City after she was injured by glass shattered due to the gales.

 Pan Huang Kui-chun, a 68-year-old temple keeper in southern Pingtung county -- the typhoon's epicentre -- said it was "terrifying" watching powerful winds bring down power poles.